List of Toy Story characters: Karen Beverly

-Karen Beverly is a sentient plastic knife with googly eyes and pipe cleaner arms.
+Karen Beverly (voiced by Melissa Villaseñor) is a sentient plastic knife with googly eyes and pipe cleaner arms.
 Like Forky, she was created by Bonnie and initially considers herself as trash.
 She appears in a mid-credits scene, in which she is introduced by Jessie after Bonnie's first day in first grade.
 Forky instantly falls in love with her.

+Melephant Brooks, Chairol Burnett, Bitey White and Carl Reineroceros

+Melephant Brooks (voiced by Mel Brooks), Chairol Burnett (voiced by Carol Burnett), Bitey White (voiced by Betty White), and Carl Reineroceros (voiced by Carl Reiner) are four of Bonnie's old baby toys.
+They no longer get played with by Bonnie, and thus, are stashed away in her closet.
+Melephant is a blue elephant, Chairol is a green toddler's chair, Bitey is a teether in the form of a tiger, and Carl is a purple rhinoceros.
+Each toy has visible damage caused due to wear and tear, with crayon scribbles, scratches, bite marks, and paint wearing away.
+Each of the four toys' names are puns on their voice actors.